Crucifixion: As a devotional practice

 The Catholic Church frowns upon self-crucifixion as a form of devotion: "Penitential practices leading to self-crucifixion with nails are not to be encouraged."
 Despite this, the practice persists in the Philippines, where some Catholics are voluntarily, non-lethally crucified for a limited time on Good Friday to imitate the sufferings of Christ.
 Pre-sterilised nails are driven through the palm of the hand between the bones, while there is a footrest to which the feet are nailed.
-Rolando del Campo, a carpenter in Pampanga, vowed to be crucified every Good Friday for 15 years if God would carry his wife through a difficult childbirth, while in San Pedro Cutud, Ruben Enaje has been crucified 35 times.
+Rolando del Campo, a carpenter in Pampanga, vowed to be crucified every Good Friday for 15 years if God would carry his wife through a difficult childbirth, while in San Pedro Cutud, Ruben Enaje has been crucified 37 times.
 The Filipino Catholic Church has repeatedly voiced disapproval of crucifixions and self-flagellation, while the government has noted that it cannot deter devotees.
 The Department of Health recommends that participants in the rites should have tetanus shots and that the nails used should be sterilized.

+In 2009, Australian radio personality/satirist/documentarian John Safran took part in a devotional crucifixion in the Philippines, depicted in episode 8 of his documentary series John Safran's Race Relations (2009).
+Safran was crucified in Barangay Kapitangan, Paombong, Bulacan, just outside Manila, along with three other men and one woman.
+He had nails driven through his hands and feet and hung on the cross for five minutes before being taken down and given medical treatment in a nearby tent set up for the purpose.

 In 2011, a South Korean taxi driver named Kim Jun-bong committed suicide by crucifixion in imitation of the death of Jesus.
 An investigation by the National Forensic Service (NFS) determined that he had acted alone, and it also determined that the method by which he crucified himself was technically possible, but it was very difficult and painful.